github/docs/content/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository.md

 Note: You can only create a branch on a repository to which you have push access.

-### 2. Create a branch from the branch selector menu
+### 2. Create a branch using the branch selector menu
+{% data reusables.repositories.navigate-to-repo %}
 1. Optionally, if you want to create your new branch from a branch other than the default branch for the repository, click {% octicon "git-branch" aria-label="The branch icon" %} **<em>NUMBER</em> branches** then choose another branch:
     ![Branches link on overview page](/assets/images/help/branches/branches-link.png)
 1. Click the branch selector menu.